The Watchers (film): Plot

 The pair get back into the Coop and Madeline explains that the Watchers are shapeshifting fairies attempting to learn how to better mimic humans.
 As the Watchers attack the Coop, the group finds a hidden door to an underground study where Mina uncovers Professor Rory Kilmartin's video diaries.

 Kilmartin had come to the forest to study the fairies.
 He captured one of them and bonded with it.
 By his last entry, the professor had become depressed, but he explained how to escape from the forest and requested that his research at the university be destroyed.
 Then he went upstairs to shoot his captive and then himself.

 The next day, the group follows the professor's directions to a river at the edge of the forest.
 Madeline shows them a stone marker where the fairies were imprisoned without their wings after a war with humans.
 A Watcher mimicking John kills Daniel.
 The others take the Professor's boat back to civilization.

 Mina visits the professor's university office to destroy his notes.
 She learns humans and fairies once lived in harmony, with some even producing hybrid offspring.
-She is horrified to learn that Madeline looks like the Professor's wife who died in 2001 and realizes that Madeline is a fairy.
+She is horrified to learn that Madeline looks like Chloe, the Professor's wife who died in 2001 and realizes that Madeline is a fairy.

 At Ciara's, they are attacked by Madeline.
 She explains she was cast out by the Watchers because she could endure sunlight.
 Mina suggests it is because Madeline is one of the hybrids.
 Mina implores her to let go of her hatred towards humans and find other hybrids.
-So, Madeline sprouts wings and flies away.
+Madeline sprouts wings and flies away.

-Mina reconciles with her estranged twin sister and explains that Madeline is still watching her, currently in the form of a young girl in a crowd.
+Mina reconciles with her estranged twin sister Lucy and explains that Madeline is still watching her, currently in the form of a young girl in a crowd.